30 Airport Secrets That Save You Time and Money

 Use a personal hotspot, not airport WiFi.

 Airport WiFi is a racket, but you can still do work on the go.
 Using a personal hotspot on your phone means you can enjoy a secure internet connection without the outrageous fees and slow load times associated with airport WiFi.

 A lot of bizarre stuff makes its way through airport security.

 While bringing dangerous items through security is a major no-no, that doesn't mean your weirder items will be flagged—but it happens from time to time.
 One TSA agent says that he once caught a couple bringing a bunch of human teeth through the airport.

 Before you pack your bag, make sure you've removed the batteries from your devices.
 Everything from prosthetic limbs with moving parts to vibrators can cause quite an uproar at the airport, so make sure there's no juice in those electronics before trying to bring them aboard.

 The TSA scanners aren't the only people keeping a watchful eye on you when you go through the airport.
 Airports in the United States also employ Behavior Detection Officers to sniff out any suspicious behavior.

 Traveling with a lot of stuff?
 Some of it may be able to board the plane at no extra cost to you.
-Items like strollers, car seats, and even cribs can often be checked for free, so check your airline’s policy online before breaking out your wallet.
+Items like strollers, car seats, and even cribs can often be checked for free, so browse your airline's policy online before breaking out your wallet.